 Description

-PLAN: The building is entered via a gas lock to a lobby which sits between a switchgear room (with a cubicle for a transformer) and a receiver room.
-Opening off the lobby are an office, a plant room and a latrine.
-At the end of the receiver room is a calculator room.
+The building’s plan features a gas lock leading to a lobby, which separates a switchgear room (housing a transformer cubicle) from the receiver room.
+Further rooms accessible from the lobby include an office, a plant room, and a latrine, with a calculator room located at the end of the receiver room.
 The building is surrounded by an earth traverse supported by a concrete abutment.

-SUBSIDIARY FEATURES: Three sets of concrete tower bases survive.
-They each comprise four concrete blocks with iron fittings on the centre.
-Two of the sets of tower bases have associated square brick structures associated with them, one of which may be a former Identify Friend or Foe (IFF) cubicle.
+The three sets of concrete tower bases each comprise four concrete blocks with iron fittings.
+Two sets have associated square brick structures; one of these may have been a former Identify Friend or Foe (IFF) cubicle.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.